Read summarized version with

 35% higher innovation rates for organizations that promote knowledge management.

-When knowledge lives in people's heads, it disappears when they leave.
-A good knowledge sharing system captures and preserves it.
+When knowledge lives only in people’s heads, it walks out the door with them.
+A good knowledge sharing system catches it and holds onto it.

 I learned this the hard way at my last startup.
-Every time someone left, we lost months of accumulated wisdom about how things actually worked.
+Every departure cost us months of hard-won wisdom about how things really worked.

 Document Best Practices

-Instead of reinventing the wheel every time, teams can build on proven approaches.
+Rather than reinventing the wheel every time, teams build on what already works.

-This is huge for standard operating procedures and processes that need to be consistent.
+That’s a big deal for standard operating procedures and any process that has to stay consistent.

 Onboard New Hires Faster